tl-its-umich-edu/course-inventory/README.md

 4. Add a new entry to the `ValidJobName` enumeration within `run_jobs.py`.
    The name (on the left) should be in all capitals.
-   The value (on the right) should be a period-delimited path string.
-   The first element is the package name.
-   The second is the module or file name, and the third is the name of the job's entry method or function.
+   The value (on the right) should be a period-delimited path string, where the first element is the package name, the second is the module or file name, and the third is the name of the job's entry method or function.
    See `run_jobs.py` for examples.

 5. If you are introducing a new data source, you also need to add an entry to the `ValidDataSourceName` enumeration.